-In case of an emergency, please go to ER or call 911
+Your Health & Wellness Source.
+In case of emergency, please go to the ER or call 911

-In case of an emergency, please go to ER or call 911
+Your Health & Wellness Source.
+In case of emergency, please go to the ER or call 911

-Adding an hour or two of moderately vigorous exercise to your daily routine can help prevent a variety of serious health problems, including: heart disease. diabetes, depression, and cancer.
-It also helps you sleep better, reduce stress, control your weight, brighten your mood, strengthen your mental clarity, and improve your libido and sexual function.
+Incorporating an hour or two of moderately vigorous exercise into your daily routine can help prevent a variety of serious health problems, including heart disease, diabetes, depression, and cancer.
+Additionally, it helps you sleep better, reduce stress, control your weight, brighten your mood, strengthen your mental clarity, and improve your libido and sexual function.

-There are four parts to a comprehensive exercise program: aerobics, strength training, flexibility training, and balance training.
-Each of these components has its own unique benefits for your body.
+A comprehensive exercise program consists of four key components: aerobics, strength training, flexibility training, and balance training.
+Each of these elements offers its own unique benefits for your body.

 Learn more at harvard.edu and at the following sites below: